sunriax/argument/README.md

 1. Create a new VisualStudio .NET Standard Classlibrary (**??MarshalerLib**)
 1. Link a new project reference to [RaGae.ArgumentLib.MarshalerLib.dll](https://github.com/sunriax/argument/releases/latest/download/RaGae.ArgumentLib.MarshalerLib.dll) (in this repository) or install as nuget (see below)
 1. Write Marshaler (See example code below)
-1. Copy the TestMarshalerLib.dll to the Marshaler directory in your project
+1. Copy the TestMarshalerLib.dll to Marshaler directory in your executeable project
-1. Implement the *?* in your schema (e.g. "mymarshaler?")
+1. Implement the *?* in your schema

 ```
 PM> Install-Package RaGae.Argument.Marshaler